-Michael Jordan is interested in the former Lakers GM who was known around town as “Mitch”.
+Michael Jordan has just hired the former GM who was known around Lakers town as “Mitch”.
 Mitch began his playing career with the Lakers when Magic Johnson convinced Jerry Buss to sign him as a free agent to help the Lakers get back to the Finals in 1981.
 Three years earlier, Mitch won a title with the Washington Bullets.
 He was a big man who could rebound, score a little bit, exhibit toughness in the paint.
 With the Lakers, he lasted a month before he tore his knee.
 Back then it was catastrophic.
 Today it would have been a year rehab and back to basketball things.
 Mitch was out two years and was never the same, a shell of himself.
 He went back to school, became Jerry West’s protegee and then took over for West.

-We know why Jordan wants a GM who left his job in disgrace, fired by his former teammate and replaced by a younger, less experienced man.
+We know why Jordan hired a GM who left his job in disgrace, fired by his former teammate and replaced by a younger, less experienced man.
 MJ loves North Carolina guys; it’s his weakness.
 Kupchak was a TarHeel for four years in the early seventies.
 But that doesn’t make him, a 63 year old man, competent enough to be a GM in the modern era of NBA that de-emphasizes the big man and eroticizes shooters.
 Kupchak was fired because of a bunch of bad decisions he made for the Lakers that overhsadowed his good moves.
 He could never escape his repetitive failures.

 Mitch Kupchak drafted one All-Star since Jerry West resigned: Andrew Bynum.
 He pulled off one season changing trade when he shipped out Kwame Brown and Javaris Crittendon to Memphis for Pau Gasol and draft pick Marc Gasol who had been stashed in Europe.
 It gave him three Finals appearances in three years before the ship hit an iceberg and everything fell apart.